 College presents a slew of new activities, and those experiences are full of opportunities for you to search out scholarships for college students.

 Getting involved in campus activities connects you with older students and faculty mentors that can help guide you toward financial aid.
 Standing out as a leader in your activity—whether it’s basketball, marching band, Quiz Bowl or Quidditch—will boost your chances at scholarships.
 And organizations like the National Association for Campus Activities even offer scholarships specifically for those who dedicate themselves to extracurriculars on campus.

 Not into organized activities?
 You can still benefit from getting involved.
 If you’re part of the Greek system, your fraternity or sorority is likely to have national and chapter-specific scholarships.
 Campus and community groups often provide scholarship awards for exceptional volunteers and student entrepreneurs—and Scholarship America’s Dream Award is designed specifically for students who have overcome obstacles, finished their freshman year of college and face financial struggles.

 Connect with your family

 Your heading off to college will have a big effect on your own finances and your family’s.
-As you prepare beyond freshman year, make sure you and your family are on the same page: how much will they contribute to your tuition and fees?
+As you think about future years, make sure you and your family are on the same page: how much will they contribute to your tuition and fees?
 If family contributions aren’t possible, how much of the tuition will you need to cover each year?
 Answers to questions like these will help clarify family financial expectations, especially in conjunction with your annual FAFSA—a must to fill out every year you’re in college.
 And having these conversations early and frequently during your college career will help you know what to expect.

 Balance your academics and activities